MykolajKrusser/Shopping-list/README.md

 - add "Clear memory" button, which invokes function with localStorage.clear() method

 v1.4
-- add "Help" button with application discription
+- add "Help" button with application description
 - fixed bug with closing button after re-opening the browser and restoring the list from localStorage

 Plans for future: